Govern LLM access the way you govern everything else.

 Single plane for all company LLM traffic

-Every app, every team, every coding-agent seat routes through Modelux.
+Every app, every team, every coding-agent seat routes through modelux.
 One set of credentials, one audit log, one policy surface.
 Finance gets the breakdown they need.

 Per-team projects with independent budgets